The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 When I first started the process of installing OpenBSD on this ThinkPad, I was disappointed to find that there was not a modern, fully featured citation (reference) manager available in the official OpenBSD package collection (or Ports Tree).
 I took to the misc@openbsd.org mailing list with this post, which received several replies.
 Initially, however, those replies did not take me any closer to a viable GUI writing environment.
 Zotero and JabRef, the two main options, are both non-compilable in OpenBSD (Zotero relies on xul, and JabRef relies on OpenJFX, but OpenBSD has neither).

-Installing all 3 applications in OpenBSD -current is as simple as this:
+Installing KBibTex and Kile together in OpenBSD, for example, is as simple as this:

 0 A.D.